All Episodes

 With regard to my profession, this is a third paragraph.

-With regard to my profession, I have truly attempted to live John Dewey's famous quotation, which is now likely a cliche with me.
+With regard to my profession, I have truly attempted to live John Dewey's famous quotation, which is now likely a cliché with me.

 I've used it so very often.

-The education is not preparation for life.
+Education is not preparation for life.

 Education is life itself.